 And that’s also because charging is quick as well (not that it matters all that much when you have battery life this good).
 You get a full charge in a little less than two hours, and 30 minutes on the outlet gets you up to 30-35%.
 A 25W charger is included in the box so you don’t have to make a separate purchase to attain the fastest charging speeds, which can’t be said for the new Galaxy S21 flagships (or last year’s Galaxy S20 FE).

-Galaxy F62 camera, audio quality
+Camera, audio quality

 I left the camera and audio quality until the very end because neither are different here than on the Galaxy M51.
 Photos from the main camera have good detail and dynamic range and fairly accurate colors in daytime conditions but suffer from noise and softness indoors and in low-light environments.
 Night mode improves the output somewhat.
 The ultra-wide camera is adequate in daylight conditions but is very noisy in artificial indoor lighting and outdoors at night, while the 5MP macro camera is still too low resolution to offer anything but average results.